doamatto/maatt.fr/content/contact.md

 +++
 title = "Contact"
-description = "There are a few ways you can reach out to me; be it for a gig, questions about my past works, or if you just want to chat." updated= "2022-12-13"
+description = "There are a few ways you can reach out to me; be it for a gig, questions about my past works, or if you just want to chat." updated= "2022-12-17"
 +++

-You can reach out to me for whatever; be it for a gig, questions about a past work, or just to chat.
-I can hold conversation in French or English, but will try to find translation for other languages.
+You can reach out to me for whatever; be it for a gig, questions about past work, or just to chat.
+I can hold a conversation in French or English but will try to translate for other languages.

 You can email me at [hey \[at\] maatt.fr](mailto:hey@maatt.fr) ([public key](/key/)).